 The Startup Scale-up Challenge

 The fierce competition for all kinds of resources, including human capital, promotes the natural selection of those businesses best fit to thrive.
 Moreover, qualified human capital is much less abundant than money.
-Bacellar Inc. provides superior talent management skills, working with startups to help them successfully manage the scale-up phase of the business cycle.
+Bacellar Inc. provides superior management skills to help startups successfully manage the scale-up phase of the business cycle.

 Complexity as a New Variable of Business